padeir0/anu/readme.md

 proc main do
   begin
     let a = 0
-    #             v error: variable was moved on previous loop iteration
+    #             v error: variable ownership was moved on previous loop iteration
-    for true do F[&a]
+    while true do F[&a]
   end

-proc F[&int] do nil;
+proc F[take a:&int] do nil;
 ```

-References are also moved when creating array, map or
+Onwership of references are also moved when creating array, map or
-product literals and passing parameters to procedures.
+product literals and passing values to 'take' parameters of procedures.

 ```
 proc main do
   begin
     let a = 0, b = 1
     let z = \{&a, &b}
-    #          ^   ^ both are moved
+    #          ^   ^ ownership of both are moved
   end
 ```

-If *any reference* from inside an array or
+If *any* object ownership from inside an array or
 map is moved, the whole array/map is invalid until a full copy or reset,
 since it is impossible in the general case to determine whether arbitrary
 indexes inside an array or map have been restored.